Mocha is not just a beverage.

 Working with mocha sediment

 Working with mocha sediment is demanding and resists every conventional painting routine.
-Coffee sediment is difficult to control.
-It follows no fixed rules, responds to time, humidity, and environment, dries quickly, and without the right fixative begins to crumble.
+Mocha sediment is difficult to control.
+It follows not my rules, but its own material laws, responds to time, humidity, and environment, dries quickly, and without the right fixative begins to crumble.

 Mocha resists conventional painting techniques.
 It flows, sediments, dries, and cracks according to its own laws, not my intentions.
 It ages, changes, carries its sensory history within itself, and responds to its surroundings.
-These qualities make it alive, yet also unpredictable.
+These qualities make it alive and materially self-willed.
 It does not fit academic standards and cannot be standardized, and that is precisely where its strength lies.

 My practice emerges from patience, experience, and trust in the material.
 I do not work against the mocha but with it.
 I observe what it does and read within it what has come into being.
 In this way a fragile, processual material becomes a lasting work that carries time, transformation, and touch within itself.